Billie Eilish Becomes The First Artist Born In The 2000s To Top The U.S. Singles Chart

-17-year-old Billie Eilish is one of music’s biggest names right now and she’s breaking chart records continuously.
+Seventeen-year-old Billie Eilish is one of music’s biggest names right now, and she keeps breaking chart records.

-The “You Should See Me In A Crown” hitmaker released her highly-anticipated debut album, When We All Fall Asleep, Where Do We Go?, in March and reached No. 1 in the U.K., Australia, Canada, New Zealand, and many other countries.
-The record debuted at No. 1 on the U.S. Billboard 200 album chart and became the first artist born in this millennium to do so.
+The “You Should See Me In A Crown” hitmaker released her highly-anticipated debut album, When We All Fall Asleep, Where Do We Go?, in March.
+The record reached No. 1 in the U.K., Australia, Canada, New Zealand and many other countries.
+The record debuted at No. 1 on the U.S. Billboard 200 album chart, and Eilish became the first artist born in this millennium to do so.

 Now, the “Ocean Eyes” songstress has broken another record by being the first artist born in the 2000s to top the U.S. Billboard Hot 100 singles chart with her latest single, “Bad Guy.”